 Here are a few commonly held misperceptions about the linear TV channel.

 - MMMs say linear TV works

 In some cases, measurement solutions, such as marketing mix modeling (MMM), continue to suggest linear TV is more effective than alternatives.
-But, because they are necessarily backward-looking, they don’t account properly for real-time changes in consumer behaviors around media or dynamic changes to the media itself, such as format and pricing.
-Now is the time to modernize your MMM and include more granular and immediate insights.
+But, because they are necessarily backward-looking, they don’t account properly for real-time changes in consumer behaviours around media or dynamic changes to the media itself, such as format and pricing.
+Now is the time to modernise your MMM and include more granular and immediate insights.